-It should be understood that these general standards may not afford guidance in every conceivable situation or anticipate every possible infraction.
+These general standards may not afford guidance in every conceivable situation or anticipate every possible infraction.
 There will be a five-point deduction from any graded assignment, test or evaluation for each violation.
 Students who fail to comply with these ethical and professional behaviors and exceed more than five violations during a semester, may be subjected to disciplinary action up to and including dismissal from the program.